You know the game show Family Feud where they ask 100 people a question, and you have to guess their responses? Well, here’s one for you.

 - It’s too uncomfortable to talk about

 We get it.
-Researching assisted living can seem overwhelming.
+Researching assisted living facilities can seem overwhelming.
 It’s easier just to wait, right?

 And that’s where you’d be wrong.

-Because, while those may be the top excuses, it doesn’t mean their good ones.
+Because, while those may be the top excuses, it doesn’t mean they’re good ones.
 After all, as Benjamin Franklin said,